denis-beurive/rust-playground/README.md

 > Rust is all about static, compile time, analysis. _If Rust raises an error,
 > you can prefix the description of the error by "at compile time..."_

+> Whenever we assign _something_ (must be a reference) to a reference, we "borrow".
+> A reference represents a borrow of some owned value.

+> Rust usually focuses on object value (i.e. the interesting part of the contents)
+> rather than object identity (memory addresses).
+See [this link](https://stackoverflow.com/questions/27852613/why-does-printing-a-pointer-print-the-same-thing-as-printing-the-dereferenced-po).

 # Vocabulary

 **Shadowing (a variable)**: a variable is redeclared.